Who we are

 At the moment, peer pressure tends to skew in the wrong direction — toward highly processed, convenient foods that feel “normal” because everyone else eats them.

-My sessions gently shift that influence: children see others exploring colourful fruits, prepping vegetables, or tasting something new.
-That kind of peer modelling can create powerful, positive momentum.
+My sessions gently build on that same momentum: children see others exploring colourful fruits, prepping vegetables, or tasting something new.
+This peer modelling, combined with the Belly Bugs storytelling, creates powerful, positive change.

 “My daughter has been talking non-stop about the class and wants to eat all sorts of things this week end”